The Troubles: Proposal of an independent Northern Ireland

 Even as his government deployed troops in August 1969, Wilson ordered a secret study of whether the British military could withdraw from Northern Ireland, including all 45 bases, such as the submarine school in Derry.
 The study concluded that the military could do so in three months, but if increased violence collapsed civil society, Britain would have to send in troops again.
 Without bases, to do so would be an invasion of Ireland; Wilson thus decided against a withdrawal.

 Wilson's cabinet discussed the more drastic step of complete British withdrawal from an independent Northern Ireland as early as February 1969, as one of various possibilities for the region including direct rule.
 He wrote in 1971 that Britain had "responsibility without power" there, and secretly met with the IRA that year while leader of the opposition; his government in late 1974 and early 1975 again met with the IRA to negotiate a ceasefire.
 During the meetings, the parties discussed complete British withdrawal.
 Although the British government publicly stated that troops would stay as long as necessary, widespread fear from the Birmingham pub bombings and other IRA attacks in Britain itself increased support among MPs and the public for a military withdrawal.

 The failure of Sunningdale and the effectiveness of the UWC strike against British authority were more evidence to Wilson of his 1971 statement.
 They led to the serious consideration in London of independence until November 1975.
 Had the withdrawal occurred – which Wilson supported but others, including James Callaghan, opposed – the region would have become a separate dominion.
 According to the secret plan, codenamed "Doomsday", Britain would have had as little to do with the new "Ulster Dominion" as possible, with financial subsidies ending within five years.
 It would not have been an associated state, with Britain in control only of foreign relations, because a war between Ulster and the Republic would involve Britain.
 The dominion would also not have been a member of the British Commonwealth.
-The Northern Ireland Office cited the 1948 Newfoundland referendums – in which the island voluntarily joined Canada, its larger neighbor – as an example that divided Ireland might hopefully follow.
+The Northern Ireland Office cited the 1948 Newfoundland referendums – in which the island voluntarily joined Canada, its larger neighbour – as an example that divided Ireland might hopefully follow.